CrypticWoodWhite/eiqmobility_takehome_backend/README.md

 2. `docker push [OPTIONS] NAME[:TAG]`
   - this command pushes a docker image or a repo to a registry such as Docker Hub, same idea as the `git push` command
+  - before using the `push` command, we have to commit the image and tag it appropriately.
+  - here we're using `docker push crypticwoodwhite/eiqmobility_takehome_backend:initial`